ennis/artifice/GOALS.md

 After the in-memory data model is update, write it back to disk, *but* only write what has changed.
 How do we know what has changed?
 Need sync between database and data model => increased complexity.
-What about undo/redo? do we write to the database when undoing stuff? do we rollback a transation? what if it somehow becomes out-of-sync with the in-memory model?
+What about undo/redo? do we write to the database when undoing stuff? do we rollback a transaction? what if it somehow becomes out-of-sync with the in-memory model?
 Many chances to get stuff wrong.